1. Understand your strengths and set goals for the skills you wish to improve.

 2. Evaluate current relationships.

-Over the past several weeks, my team and I spent many hours evaluating the client relationships that we have built, maintained and grown throughout 2018.
+Over the past several weeks, my team and I spent many hours evaluating the client relationships that we have built, maintained and grown throughout the past year.
 Who are our closest clients?
 Who should we spend more time with this year?
 Who should I help my colleagues build better relationships with?

 Now that I understand the landscape of our current client relationships more clearly, I can reflect upon how purposeful the relationships are to me and if the clients will be long-term partners.
 If I believe a relationship has the potential to grow, the real challenge is dedicating the time and attention to carry the relationship to the next step, while identifying the relationships that may be stagnant or not worth pursuing.

 3. Be mindful and deliberate with your time.